 The Xiaomi Himo Z20 is aimed squarely at the commuter and urban rider, although I can see it being very popular with leisure riders – particularly those who have motor homes and are looking for a fun and easy way to explore the local area.

 I have tried one of these out on multiple terrains including Moorland gravel tracks and it copes surprisingly well.
 It’s especially suitable for urban riding where quite often there are canal towpaths or potholed back roads to negotiate.

 One thing potential buyers should be aware of is the weight – most folding electric bikes at this price are quite heavy and the Z20 is no exception.
 If you are going to be regularly carrying this up flights of stairs, it comes in at nearly 22kg.

-I really like the practicality of the Himo Z20, it has the same dimensions of the C20 with the benefits of being fully folding.
+I like the practicality of the Himo Z20, it has the same dimensions as the C20 with the benefit of being fully folding.
 Riding it is easy and it’s adaptable to riders of all sizes.
-I’m just over 6ft and I found it comfortable for short journey’s of around 10-15 miles.
+I’m just over 6ft and I found it comfortable for short journeys of around 10-15 miles.

-In my opinion the Xiaomi Himo Z20 is one of the best folding electric bikes available for the price.
-It’s practical, versatile and is well-built.
+In my opinion, the Xiaomi Himo Z20 is one of the best folding electric bikes available for the price.
+It’s practical, versatile and well-built.
 The motor will provide more than enough assistance for the average rider and the range is respectable enough.
-This is now the fourth e-bike I’ve ridden from the Himo range and every one has impressed me with its construction and general feel – I can highly recommend the Himo Z20.
+This is now the fourth e-bike I’ve ridden from the Himo range and everyone has impressed me with its construction and general feel – I can highly recommend the Himo Z20.